Is a mens title really worth seven times more?

 One example is 1st FFC Turbine Potsdam, which won the German championship six times and the Champions League twice at the beginning of the millennium.
 On the outskirts of the sports metropolis of Berlin, Turbine relies on small and medium-sized sponsors, health insurance companies, energy producers, the real estate industry.
 Thus, the club has an annual budget of one million euros, with three employees in the office.

 Turbine Potsdam has not won a championship since 2012.
 Since then, VfL Wolfsburg and FC Bayern Munich have settled the titles among themselves.
-In other European countries, too, clubs that are successful in men’s soccer dominate the women’s premier league.
+In other European countries, too, clubs that are successful in men’s soccer the women’s premier league.

 Beyond the big dates, there is hardly any attention for women’s soccer